10 Research Tactics to Help You Find the Voice of Your Customer

 Pay attention to the interviewee.
 Try to balance following the script with going more in-depth; you will discover insightful pains/gains.

 Interviews are part of qualitative research, and just because some of your clients have a confident attitude doesn’t mean everyone feels the same.
-The insights you get from interviews must be complemented by qualitative data to be accurate and helpful.
+Qualitative data must complement the insights you get from interviews to be accurate and helpful.

-Online reviews are another great tool for revealing your customer’s jobs, pains, and gains.
-You may be surprised to see that people found some funky uses for a product that was initially made to serve another purpose.
+Online reviews are another excellent tool for revealing your customer’s jobs, pains, and gains.
+You may be surprised to see that people found some funky uses for a product initially designed for a whole other purpose.

-Social media and platforms where you sell your products/services can be great places to find honest reviews.
-Moreover, by researching the reviews for competitors’ products, you can figure out what features have more appeal and implement them to improve your offering.
+Social media and platforms where you sell your products/services make great places to find honest reviews.

 Pay attention to the language they use.
 Jot down their jargon.
-Get used to it and use it across your website so people can see you’re one of them.
+Get familiar with it and use it across your website so people can see you’re one of them.

 When looking for online reviews, we recommend selecting the most relevant quotes from the customers and including them in the customer profile.

 Negative reviews should be extensively analyzed.
-It’s important to see if the reported issue is isolated to this product alone or maybe there’s something wrong with an entire batch or the product itself.
+It’s important to check if the reported issue is isolated to this product alone or if it’s a case of an entirely faulty batch.

-Here’s an example of a review that can give you an insight on what matters the most to your customers.
-Which of the features your product already has are the most appreciated?
-What new features would people find useful?
+Here’s an example of a review that can give you an insight into what matters most to your customers.
+You can see the most appreciated features and get an idea about possible new ways to improve the product.

-Analyzing those chats (from both social media and your website) can help you in so many ways.
-Looks for patterns in your client’s language and approach.
+Analyzing those chats (from both social media and your website) can help you in various forms.
+Look for patterns in your client’s language and approach.
 Use that information to adapt your response strategy to complaints.
 But don’t stop there.

 Share the insights with your marketing and content team and tell them to tailor their materials in a way that matches your customer.
 It’s essential to test those insights using quantitative data.